Carleton Young: Early years

-Born in Fulton, Oswego, New York, Young was the second and only surviving child of State Highway Civil Engineer Joseph Henry Young and Minna Emma Pauline "Minnie" Adler.
-His parents were married September 18, 1897, in Marlborough, Essex, Massachusetts.
-They were divorced by 1920.
-Neither ever remarried.
-Young's elder brother; Reginald Adler Young, lived for 26 days in 1902, and died of an acute infection and convulsions.
-Young grew up in Syracuse, New York, but was living in Ogden, Utah, with his divorced father by 1930.
+Young was born in Fulton, Oswego County, New York, the second and only surviving child of civil engineer Joseph Henry Young and Minna Emma Pauline "Minnie" Adler.
+His parents were married in 1897 but divorced by 1920.
+Young's brother Reginald lived for 26 days in 1902 but died of an acute infection and convulsions.

+Young was raised in Syracuse, New York but was living in Ogden, Utah with his divorced father by 1930.

 Military service

-Young enlisted in the U. S. Army when he was age 35 as a Private in the Air Corps.
-When he left the service his rank was Captain.
+Young enlisted in the U.S. Army when he was age 35 as a private in the air corps.
+When he left the service, his rank was that of captain.

 Career

-Young appeared in 235 American television and film roles, with his first being The Fighting Marines (1935).
+Young appeared in 235 American television and film roles, debuting with The Fighting Marines (1935).
 He ended his career in the 1973 television series The Magician, which starred Bill Bixby.
 He was a member of the John Ford Stock Company.

 Film

+Young played Billy the Kid's sidekick Jeff Travis in the first five films of the Billy the Kid film series from 1940 to 1941.